imskm/kore-doc/applications/routes.md

 Configuring routes in Kore happens in the Kore configuration inside of the domain configuration block.

-There are 2 type routes:

-* static routes
-* dynamic routes

 Routes are evaluated from top to bottom.

-A static route is a path that is simply matched to the incoming path for the request with a straight forward string comparison.

-A dynamic route is a regular expression that is matched against the incoming path.
-This allows you to capture multiple routes towards the same callback.
+Routes can either contain a fixed string of be a regular expression.

 ```
 domain * {
-	static / root_page
+	route / root_page
-	static /about/ about_page
+	route /about/ about_page

-	dynamic ^.*$ redirect
+	route ^.*$ redirect
 }
 ```

-In the example above the configuration specifies 2 static routes and one dynamic route that captures all the other paths and sends them to some redirection function.
+In the example above the configuration specifies 2 fixed routes and one regex route that captures all the other paths and sends them to some redirection function.

 # Parameter configuration